Skip to content

 Worry is rooted in a sense of powerlessness and victimhood that can permeate our very core.
 It will gladly take up residence in our hearts if we allow it.
 By worrying, we place our trust in our distrust of everything.

-In our negative, fear-driven culture, we worry about nearly everything: money, education, sex, health, politics, the environment, the planet, the unknown — whether in the skies above or beneath the earth.
+In our negative, fear-driven culture, we worry about nearly everything: money, education, sex, health, politics, the environment, the planet, the unknown — whether in the skies above or beneath the surface of the earth.
 We worry about wars, vaccines, chemtrails, waking, sleeping, living, dying, making a difference, our souls, our bodies, the afterlife, even what to do if we win the lottery.

 But what is worry, really?
 We don’t seem to function well with it.
 We survive, yes, but surviving is not the same as thriving.
+Not even close.

 Worry is a symptom of our belief in the linear, controlled nature of life.
 It offers a false sense of grounding while ultimately paralyzing us.
 It’s about trying to control everything — our feelings, our outcomes, our experiences — all because we fear the pain that could come from losing control.